Design

 Overhead evaluation

-Each reduction declares how the output problem size relates to the input, expressed as polynomials.
-The poly! macro provides concise syntax:
+Each reduction declares how the output problem size relates to the input, expressed as symbolic Expr expressions.
+The #[reduction] macro parses overhead strings at compile time:

 evaluate_output_size(input) substitutes input values: